Are you a coffee binger and wondering what to do with the used coffee grounds?

 Do you have more than you need?
 Why not make extra, pack in recycled glass jars and send them out as gifts to your family and friends?
 Here are more ideas on how to recycle used coffee grounds.

-Making my own products has made such a positive impact on my overall skin and lifestyle.
+Making my own product has made such a positive impact on my overall skin and lifestyle.
 I feel so empowered in taking control of my health and wellbeing.
-Furthermore, less product is being used, and the ingredients I am exploring with, have multiple application uses!
+Furthermore, less product is being used, and the ingredients I am exploring with, have multiple application uses.
 My overall consumption and waste have reduced drastically helping me to achieve my zero waste goals.
 Win, Win, Win!

 Achieving a completely natural and sustainable lifestyle doesn’t happen overnight.
 At least for me, it has not.
 The transition can be long but the need and desire to start hasn’t been so obvious and strong.
 Here are 4 reasons why I made a commitment to switch to natural living.
 I also explore essential oils and resources to learn about their applications (Herbs & Essential Oils Super Bundle); these resources have been fundamental in helping me to make more natural choices!